Tutorial @ EuroPython 2026. July 13, 2026. Kraków, Poland.

 Global browser adoption reaches an estimated 96% of all installed browsers worldwide. |

 Wasmtime is a specialized tool designed to run WebAssembly programs outside of a web browser.
 While WebAssembly was originally created to let developers run high-speed code inside web pages, tools like Wasmtime bring that same power to your regular desktop or server.
-Think of Wasmtime as a tiny, ultra-fast virtual machine or “sandbox”.
-It takes a compiled Wasm file (which could be written in languages like C++, Rust, or Go) and safely runs it at near-native speed on your operating system, keeping the code completely isolated so it cannot harm your computer.
+Think of Wasmtime as a tiny, fast virtual machine or “sandbox”.
+It takes a compiled Wasm file — which could be written in languages like C++, Rust, Go, or the chiqui_forth language we will build in this tutorial — and safely runs it at near-native speed on your operating system, keeping the code completely isolated so it cannot harm your computer.

-The wasmtime PyPI package is the bridge that connects this WebAssembly runner directly to Python.
+Wasmtime can be integrated into Python via the wasmtime-py package.
 Normally, Python is known for being easy to write but a bit slow for heavy math or intense processing.
 By installing this package, you can use Python to load a fast WebAssembly module and run its functions seamlessly right inside your Python script.
 This gives you the best of both worlds: you can write your main application using Python’s simple syntax, while instantly outsourcing heavy-duty tasks to lightning-fast WebAssembly modules without ever leaving your Python environment.

 For most users, the standard package manager pip is the way to go.
 Open your terminal or command prompt and run: